rambihari/react-redux-jersey-spring-hibernate-intergration/README.md

 2. Add the unpacked distribution’s bin directory to your user PATH environment variable by opening up the system properties (WinKey + Pause), selecting the “Advanced” tab, and the “Environment Variables” button, then adding or selecting the PATH variable in the user variables with the value C:\Program Files\apache-maven-3.5.3\bin.

+**For unix or linux enviornment use appropriate commands in order to add maven to path**

-# Build react-redux-jersey-springboot-hibernate-intergration
+# Run react-redux-jersey-springboot-hibernate-intergration

-From the root directory, run mvn spring-boot:run in the command line Open http://localhost:8080 in your browser, and voilà.
+From the root directory, run command mvn spring-boot:run in the command line Open http://localhost:8080 in your browser, and voilà.

 # Usage